oldmcdonnell/my-pseudocode2/pseudocode.md

 **function beerNear**

-    (beer location * prossibility of being discovered by non-hasher = better hidden)
+    (beer location * possibility of being discovered by non-hasher = better hidden)

     search for beer